rerrorctf/ret/README.md

 generates a cyberchef url by appending your input, raw base64 encoded, to https://gchq.github.io/CyberChef/#input=

-uses `open` to open the resulting url in your default browser

 you can set `"chefurl"` in `~/.config/ret` to use another instance of cyberchef

 if you provide a custom url it should be the equivalent of https://gchq.github.io/CyberChef/